Gimli Glider: Landing at Gimli

 In line with their planned diversion to Winnipeg, the pilots had been descending through 35000 ft when the second engine shut down.
 They had searched their emergency checklist for the section on flying the aircraft with both engines out, only to find that no such section existed.
-Captain Pearson was an experienced glider pilot, so he was familiar with flying techniques almost never used in commercial flight.
-To have the maximum range and therefore the largest choice of possible landing sites, he needed to fly the 767 at the optimum glide speed.
+Captain Pearson was an experienced glider pilot, so he was familiar with flying techniques rarely used in commercial flight.
+Pearson needed to fly the 767 at the optimum glide speed to have the maximum range and, therefore, the largest choice of possible landing sites.
 Making his best guess as to this speed for the 767, he flew the aircraft at 220 kn.
-First Officer Quintal began to calculate whether they could reach Winnipeg.
-He used the altitude from one of the mechanical backup instruments, while the distance travelled was supplied by the air traffic controllers in Winnipeg, measured by the aircraft's radar echo observed at Winnipeg.
-In 10 nmi, the aircraft lost 5000 ft, giving a glide ratio of roughly 12:1 (dedicated glider planes reach ratios of 50:1 to 70:1).
+First Officer Quintal started to calculate whether they could reach Winnipeg.
+Quintal used the altitude from one of the mechanical backup instruments, while the distance travelled was supplied by the air traffic controllers in Winnipeg, measured by the aircraft's radar echo observed at Winnipeg.
+In 10 nmi, the aircraft lost 5000 ft, giving a glide ratio of roughly 12:1.
+The optimal glide ratio for a Boeing 767-200 is roughly 20:1, achieved at speeds of 230 - 240 kn, and without payload.
+On dedicated glider planes, glide ratios of up to 70:1 are possible.

-At this point, Quintal proposed landing at the former RCAF Station Gimli, a closed air force base where he had once served as a pilot for the Royal Canadian Air Force.
-Unbeknownst to Quintal or to the air traffic controller, a part of the facility had been converted to a race track complex, now known as Gimli Motorsports Park.
+At this point, Quintal proposed landing at the former RCAF Station Gimli, a closed air force base where he had once served at a pilot training center for the Royal Canadian Air Force.
+Unbeknownst to Quintal or the air traffic controller, a part of the facility had been converted to a race track complex, now known as Gimli Motorsports Park.
 It included a road-race course, a go-kart track, and a dragstrip.
-A Canadian Automobile Sport Clubs-sanctioned sports-car race hosted by the Winnipeg Sports Car Club was underway at the time of the incident and the area around the decommissioned runway was full of cars and campers.
+A Canadian Automobile Sport Clubs-sanctioned sports-car race hosted by the Winnipeg Sports Car Club was underway at the time of the accident.
+The area around the decommissioned runway was full of cars and campers.
 Part of the decommissioned runway was being used to stage the race.

+As the aircraft slowed on approach to landing, the reduced power generated by the ram air turbine rendered the aircraft increasingly difficult to control.
 Without main power, the pilots used a gravity drop to lower the landing gear and lock it into place.
 The main gear locked into position, but the nose wheel did not.
-The failure of the nose wheel to lock fortuitously turned out to be advantageous after touchdown.
-As the aircraft slowed on approach to landing, the reduced power generated by the ram air turbine rendered the aircraft increasingly difficult to control.
+The failure of the nose wheel to lock would later prove to be a serendipitous advantage after touchdown for the safety of those on the converted runway.